-- 488. Consumption and Standards of Living.
+- 488. CONSUMPTION AND STANDARDS OF LIVING.
 This course treats as its primary problem the nature of consumers' wants, how they originate and change.
 The method of attacking the subject is mainly through the collection and analysis of expenditure data.
 However, other methods of studying standards of consumption are employed and theories, their origin and significance, are examined.
 3 credits second semester. - 491.
-(501.)
 RECENT ECONOMIC THEORY.
 Recent formulations of the principles and concepts of general economic theory; analysis of the price policies of the individual firm from the standpoint of monopoly and competition.

-- 504. Investments.
+- 504. INVESTMENTS.
 A comparison of forms of investments and a study of the machinery of security issuance and distribution, investment houses, stock and commodity exchanges, and organized speculation.
 Public policy and interest will control the point of view taken.
 Prerequisites: Corporation Finance and Problems in Finance.
 3 credits second semester. - 506.
-International Trade.
+INTERNATIONAL TRADE.
 Historical development and modern versions of the theory of international trade; mechanisms of adjustment under gold and paper standards; types of national economic policy of international significance.
 Prerequisite: Money and Banking.

-3 credits second semester. - 511-512.
+3 credits second semester.

+- 511-512.
 HISTORY OF ECONOMIC THOUGHT.
 Readings and critical discussions of the significant contributions of general economic theory which have been made in recent years, preceded by a review of the parent stock of classical economics.
 Prerequisite: Approval of instructor.
 3 credits each semester. - 523-524.
 ADVANCED ACCOUNTING.
 This course is designed to meet the needs of students who expect to practice accounting professionally, or who are preparing for positions as corporation auditors, comptrollers, or cost accountants.
 Lectures will be given covering the entire field of advanced accounting.
 The student, however, will be required to study text material, and do practice and laboratory work in the particular field of his specialty.
 Prerequisite: Approval of instructor.
+3 credits each semester. - 530.
+ADVANCED MONEY AND BANKING.
+A study of the operations of central banks of the principal countries of the world.
+3 credits first semester.

 545-546.
-Research in Economics.
+RESEARCH IN ECONOMICS.
 Prerequisite: Approval of instructor.